RBPioi/TempTalk-Bug-Bounty/SECURITY.md

 **Note: To ensure that the vulnerability you found is not stolen during transmission, please fill in the vulnerability details in a PDF document and encrypt it with a key.
 You can briefly summarize the vulnerability type and impact in the body of the email, but do not describe the vulnerability details in the body of the email.**

-Please use the public key below to encrypt the PDF file, and then add the encrypted PDF file to the attachment and send it to the TempTalk mailbox[security@chative.com](mailto:security@chative.com).
+Please use the public key below to encrypt the PDF file, and then add the encrypted PDF file to the attachment and send it to the TempTalk mailbox [security@chative.com](mailto:security@chative.com).
 Obtain the public key file security.gpg.
 Import the public key into your GPG keyring:

 `gpg --import security.gpg`